 Tunneled Packet Security Protocol

-The Tunneled Packet Security Protocol has two primary A Signing Function that can authenticate the structural data and content of any and all Tunneled Packet Streams other than the Security Data Stream, and a Key Generation and Distribution function that securely generates and delivers the Keys used by the Signing Function.
+The Tunneled Packet Security Protocol has two primary functions: A Signing Function that can authenticate the structural data and content of any and all Tunneled Packet Streams other than the Security Data Stream, and a Key Generation and Distribution function that securely generates and delivers the Keys used by the Signing Function.
 The Signing Function is based on a Symmetric Key and process called the Galois/Counter Mode (GCM) [19] of the Advanced Encryption Standard (AES) [20].
 When GCM is used exclusively for Authentication and not for encryption, as here, the signature data is called Galois/Counter-Mode-based Message Authentication Code (GMAC) [19].
 The Key Generation and Distribution function is secured using a Symmetric Key wrapped with an Asymmetric Public/Private Key and processed in a scheme called OpenPGP [22].
-OpenPGP is used to deliver both symmetric Keys for the GMAC Authentication of Tunneled Packet Streams and Public Keys to be used in the OpenPGP processes by new Signing Entities added to the network.
+OpenPGP is used to deliver both symmetric Keys, replacing the keys used in GMAC Authentication of Tunneled Packet Streams when those keys time out, and new Public Keys to be used in OpenPGP processes when new Signing or Authenticating Entities are added to a network.
+Elliptic Curve Cryptography (ECC) is applied to the Public Key Infrastructure used in key distribution over the Security Data Stream to minimize the lengths of keys required for the chosen level of security, thereby maximizing bit efficiency of the security system.

 The following subsections treat each of the elements required to implement the entire Tunneled Packet Security Protocol.
-They cover the signing procedures for Tunneled Packets, the generation of Keys for the signing procedures, the delivery of Keys used for the signing procedures, the generation and distribution of Public/Private Key pairs used for securely delivering the Keys for the signing and Key-delivery processes, the protocol of the Security Data Stream used to deliver the several Keys, and implementation considerations for the Security System.
+They cover: (a) the signing procedures for Tunneled Packets, (b) the generation, delivery, and application of Authentication Keys used for the signing procedures, (c) the generation and distribution of Public/Private Key pairs used for securely delivering the Keys for the signing and Key-delivery processes, (d) the protocol of the Security Data Stream used to deliver the several Keys, and (e) implementation considerations for the Security System.

 Tunneled Packet Signing Procedures

 The individual packets in Tunneled Packet Streams can be signed for purposes of Authentication of the source of the packets.
-Packets in a Security Data Stream are treated by separate encryption plus Authentication methods described in Sections 6.4.3, 6.4.3.1, and 6.4.3.2.
-Tunneled Packets to be authenticated shall be signed using the Galois/Counter Mode (GCM) [19] of the Advanced Encryption Standard (AES) [20] (i.e., GMAC).
+Packets in a Security Data Stream are treated by separate encryption plus Authentication methods described in Sections 6.4.3, 6.4.3.1., and 6.4.3.2.
+Tunneled Packets to be authenticated shall be signed using the Galois/Counter Mode (GCM) [19] of the Advanced Encryption Standard (AES) [20] (producing GMAC hashes of the payloads being authenticated by application of the GHASH function [19]).
 Although the GCM is capable of Authenticated Encryption with Additional Data (AEAD), no encryption and only the Authentication of Additional Authenticated Data (AAD) shall be applied.
-See Figure 6.5 for a diagram showing an overview of the GCM processes in a Signing Entity and an Authenticating Entity.
+See Figure 6.5 for a diagram showing an overview of the GCM processes in Signing Entities and Authenticating Entities.
 Keys of length 256 bits shall be applied in the GCM/AES process, and AES processing Blocks of 128 bits shall be used.
-The GMAC Tag value shall be 128 bits in length.
+The GMAC Authentication Tag value shall be 128 bits in length.

 Figure 6.5 GCM AEAD and GMAC Authentication of AAD.